riezebosch/CommandLiners/README.md

 ```

 It turned out to be impossible to hook into its parsing process and after fiddling around
 I discovered that there wasn't much needed to build a custom configuration provider altogether.

+Read more about this story [here](https://medium.com/@MRiezebosch/integrate-command-line-parsers-into-dotnet-core-configuration-providers-9b5f5d1af672).